arush98/form-nutramax/README.md

 2. cd to form-nutramax

-3. On terminal run index.html
+3. On terminal open index.html